Catalogue of Flat-Band Stoichiometric Materials: Theoretical explanations for flat bands in representative materials

 where $\alpha$ indexes the three $d$ orbitals, $a$ indexes the nine $p$ orbitals on the three O atoms, and $\RR$ indexes the lattice vectors, respectively. $\alpha=1,2,3$ correspond to the $d_{xy}$, $d_{yz}$, and $d_{xz}$ orbitals, respectively, $a=i + 3(j-1)$ correspond to the $p_x$ ($i=1$), $p_y$ ($i=2$), $p_z$ ($i=3$) orbitals at the $j$th site of the $3c$ Wyckoff position, respectively.
 Here $j=1,2,3$ correspond to the sites $(\frac{1}{2},0,0)$, $(0,\frac{1}{2},0)$ and $(0,0,\frac{1}{2})$, respectively.
 Notice that we have chosen a periodic gauge for the basis in Eq.~(\ref{eq:WO3-basis}), \ie the basis is invariant if we change $\kk$ to $\kk+\mathbf{G}$ with $\mathbf{G}$ being a vector of the reciprocal lattice.
 We will use this periodic gauge throughout this section.
 The $S$ matrix of this bipartite lattice is given by $S_{\alpha a}^\dagger(\boldsymbol{k}) = \bra{\phi_{\alpha}(\boldsymbol{k})} \hat{H} \ket{\phi_{a}(\boldsymbol{k})}$.
 This $3\times9$-dimensional $S^\dagger(\kk)$ matrix is

-Here $t$ is the hopping between the $d_{xy}$ orbital at $(0,0,0)$ and $p_y$ orbital at $(\frac{1}{2},0,0)$.
+Here $t$ is the hopping between the $d_{xy}$ orbital at $(0,0,0)$ and $p_x$ orbital at $(\frac{1}{2},0,0)$ which can be obtained from the maximally localized Wannier function (MLWF) calculations \cite{PhysRevB.65.035109} and is $-1.654~$eV.
+Here, we build the MLWF by the $p$ orbitals and the $T_{2g}$ orbitals of W atom.
+The inter-sublattice couplings \eg the coupling between $p_z$ orbitals at $(0,0,\frac{1}{2})$ and $(0,\frac{1}{2},0)$ (0.179$~$eV), and the coupling between $d_{xy}$ orbitals at $(0,0,0)$ and $(1,0,0)$ (-0.222$~$eV) are ignored.
+Since these couplings are much smaller than those we consider, neglecting these couplings is reasonable.
 Other NN hoppings between $T_{2g}$ and $p$ orbitals are equivalent to this hopping due to the symmetries.
 We further assume the onsite energy of $p$ orbitals as $\Delta$ ($<0$), then the total Hamiltonian reads

 To discover the flat valence bands (over the whole Brillouin zone), we consider the SVD decomposition of the $S(\kk)$ matrix as $S(\kk) = U(\kk) \Sigma(\kk) V^\dagger(\kk)$, where $U(\kk)$ is a nine-by-nine unitary matrix, $V(\kk)$ is a three-by-three unitary matrix, and $\Sigma(\kk)$ is a nine-by-three rectangular diagonal matrix with real non-negative diagonal elements.
 We apply the unitary transformation to the Hamiltonian